Elizabethtown College

 ATTENDANCE & PREPARATION

-Attendance is mandatory unless you are sick, have a family
+is mandatory unless you are sick, have a family emergency, or ask permission to

-emergency, or ask permission to miss class in advance.
-Also, all assignments
+miss class in advance.
+Also, all assignments are expected to be done on due

-and you need to bring the tools mentioned above.
-The penalties
+the tools mentioned above.
+The penalties applied will be subjective and in

-course letter grade total at the end of the semester.
+proportion to infractions, up to one full course letter grade total at the end

 4. SCHOOL CLOSURE / CLASS